 - Besse, Henri.
 “Des techniques d’enseignement / apprentissage des langues étrangères, et de l’exemple de la traduction interlinéaire (PDF)” (in French only).
 Synergies Chine, vol. 6, no. 1, 2011, pp. 13-23.

 - Germain, Claude. Évolution de l’enseignement des langues: 5000 ans d’histoire.
 Clé International, 1993.

 - “Intuition.”
-Trésor de la langue française informatisé (French only).
+Trésor de la langue française informatisé (in French only).
 ATILF – CNRS and University of Lorraine.

 - Larsen-Freeman, Diane.
 Techniques and Principles in Language Teaching.
 Oxford University Press, 1986.

-- Panorama des méthodologies (French only).
+- Panorama des méthodologies (in French only).
 Directed by Philippe Blanchet.
 University of Rennes 2/CNED–Pôle EAD, 2001.